surya-vishnubhatt/ANGSD_Project/README.md

 # ANGSD
-Repo for Analysis of Next Generation Sequencing Data course Will be updated pending further assignments
+Repo for Analysis of Next Generation Sequencing Data course \n Will be updated pending further assignments